Security

 Infrastructure

 Our entire infrastructure is built on Heroku, which in turn is built on the technology of Amazon Web Services (AWS).
-This is the same technology trusted by government agencies, including our favorite, the CIA.
 Amazon continually manages risk and undergoes recurring assessments to comply with industry standards.
 Heroku’s entire security policy is here.
 Amazon’s physical infrastructure (and thus Heroku’s), are accredited under:

-PCI is an arduous security standard that companies must adhere to when processing credit cards.
-We use a PCI certified payment provider (Recurly) to process our credit cards, and have engineered our payment forms in such a way that your payment details are sent directly to Recurly’s systems rather than ours, further increasing security.
+PCI-DSS is a security standard that companies must adhere to when processing cardholder data.
+We use a PCI-DSS certified payment provider (Recurly) to process our credit cards, and have engineered our payment forms in such a way that your payment details are sent directly to Recurly’s systems rather than ours, further increasing security.

 Direct Import

-In order to provide Direct Import services, we partner with financial data aggregation specialists MX, Plaid, and TrueLayer.
+In order to provide Direct Import services, we partner with financial data aggregation specialists.
 In the context of YNAB, data aggregation is the process of collecting your accounts and transaction data from your financial institution and transmitting it to YNAB.
-You authorize the aggregator to carry out this process on YNAB’s behalf.
-You can learn more about MX, Plaid, and TrueLayer’s individual security policies and practices on their websites.
+You can learn more about this in our Help Docs.
 During this process, YNAB does not view or store your bank credentials, and instead relies upon our partners and their industry-leading security precautions to ensure your information is safe.

 Some financial institutions enable Direct Import connections through a method called OAuth.
-OAuth allows YNAB to access your account and transaction data without you having to provide your online banking credentials to an intermediary—in this case MX, Plaid, or TrueLayer.
-Instead, you can authenticate directly with your financial institution, who gives permission (through a digital token) for MX, Plaid, or TrueLayer to receive the account and transaction information YNAB needs.
+OAuth allows YNAB to access your account and transaction data without you having to provide your online banking credentials to an intermediary.
+Instead, you can authenticate directly with your financial institution, who gives permission (through a digital token) for the aggregation specialist to receive the account and transaction information YNAB needs.

 Traffic